UPDATED 15 November 2021

 3. There are clearly marked entry and exit to the venue.
 On entry, please sanitise your hands.

-4. Check in at entrance with your ticket, confirm your well being and register for contact tracing purposes.
+4. Check in at entrance with your ticket.

 5. Wash your hands.
 Use your own hand sanitiser at the event or use that provided.
 Clean your ukulele and any other equipment you bring.

 6. Chairs will be provided and will be 1.5m apart.

 7. Please sit down throughout the jam.
 Please don’t move the chairs unless you are with a family member.

 8. We may need to turn people away if too many turn up.

 9. If we can’t manage the crowd, we may have to stop the event.